 19. Turn yours into the ultimate chill-out spot

 Cushioned seating, plants, lanterns and a pergola for just the right amount of dappled light and privacy, if you needed convincing, this is all the inspiration you need.

-4. Create zones around your decking area with screening
+20. Create zones around your decking area with screens

 Choosing a light and natural finish to your decking will better reflect the rest of your garden or backyard space, making your decking area the perfect viewing spot.